ikjordan/picozx81/README.md

 + The Waveshare PiZero has two USB-C connectors.
 Use the connector closest to the HDMI connector to provide power.
 Connect a keyboard to the other USB port using an OTG cable.
 If necessary, a female micro USB to male USB C adaptor can be used
 + On rare occasion, some USB keyboards and joysticks fail to be detected when connected via powered hubs.
 A re-boot of the Pico often results in successful detection
 + The PicoMite VGA board has a PS/2 keyboard socket.
 Currently this is not supported, a USB keyboard must be used
++ Some verions of the PicoMiteVGA board have a jumper to select between RGB and GRN mode.
+Select RGB mode
 + The Waveshare Pico-ResTouch-LCD-2.8 board has a touch controller, but the emulator does not support its use
 + The Olimex RP2040-PICO-PC board does not supply 5v to DVI pin 18.
 This may result in the board not being detected by some TVs.
 If necessary short the SJ1 connector so 5V is supplied
 + The Cytron Maker Pi Pico has an onboard piezo buzzer.
 The audio quality is poor, but it can be used instead of speakers.
 If the buzzer is enabled (using the switch on the maker board) ensure that ACB Stereo is disabled